On robotic manipulators with time-dependent inertial parameters: From physical consistency to boundedness of the mass

-The contribution of this work is twofold.
-On the one hand, we have derived a generalization of the robotics equation that describes all relevant effects associated with time-dependent change of inertial parameters including these originating from the causative time dependency of the distributions of mass.
-The modeling provides a clear distinction between effects that are and those that are not described by our generalization, therefore enabling purposeful testing of e.g. adaptive control algorithms by weighing realism and complexity.
+The contribution of this work is threefold.
+First, we have provided a rigorous proof for the characterization of physical consistency through positive definiteness of a certain symmetric $4\times 4$ matrix-arrangement of the inertial parameters so that other, subsequent findings in this work that utilize this characterization rest on firm, interpretable grounds.
+Specifically, it turned out that restricting inertial parameters with $m>0$ to originate exclusively via Lebesgue integration from nonnegative mass densities is sufficient to ensure fulfillment of the strict triangle inequalities,\footnote{The proof of sufficiency in the Appendix produces this fact as a byproduct.
+For details, refer to Remark~\ref{remark:StrictTriangleIneqsUnderPhysicalConsistency}.} which is crucial for the positive definiteness that characterizes the physical consistency of such parameters.
+Second, we have derived a generalization of the robotics equation that describes all relevant effects associated with time-dependent change of inertial parameters including these originating from causative time dependencies of the mass densities.
+The modeling provides a clear distinction between effects that are and those that are not described by this generalization, thereby enabling purposeful testing of e.g.\ adaptive control algorithms by weighing realism and complexity.
 It is noteworthy that loading processes of end-effectors are inside the scope of our model.
-On the other hand, we have shown that uniform physical consistency and upper boundedness of (estimated) inertial parameters guarantees finite, positive uniform boundedness of the (estimated) mass matrix.
+Third, we have highlighted kinematic layouts for which uniform physical consistency and upper boundedness of (estimated) inertial parameters guarantees finite, positive uniform boundedness of the (estimated) mass matrix.